nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * This command only accepts <b><u>ONE</u></b> skill as the sorting criteria.

 Examples:
-* `sort Python` shows persons with `Python` as a skill in descending order of proficiency
+* `sort Python` shows persons with `Python` as a skill in descending order of proficiency, from brighter to darker shades of green.

 ### Mark/unmark contact as potential teammates: `team/unteam`